rdammkoehler/CucumberCPPDemoProject/README.md

 #Setting up Cucumber for Testing

-Create a feature sub-folder (features)
+##Create a feature sub-folder (features)

 ```bash
 cd ..
 mkdir MyProject/features
 ```

+##Create a 'feature'

-Create a 'feature' file for the cucumer scenario(s) called *reverser.feature* in the newly created features subdirectory.
+Create a file for the cucumer scenario(s) called *reverser.feature* in the newly created features subdirectory.
 Then add the following gherkin to the feature file

 ```gherkin
 Feature: Reverse Words in a String